 Cultivating humble leadership

 Given the tremendous responsibilities and expectations placed on school leaders’ shoulders along with the need to appear “in control,” cultivating humility may not be high on their to-do list.
-Yet, as any leader worth his or her salt could tell you, leadership is not just about the outer journey, but about the inner one as well.
+Yet, as any leader worth their salt could tell you, leadership is not just about the outer journey, but about the inner one as well.

 Here are a couple places to start whether you’re the leader of a school or the leader of a classroom: